 Storytelling with Maps

 Central to the user experience of imagineRio is the ability to zoom to a specific area, to select a date, to highlight layers, and to see the map respond accordingly.
 We became interested in bringing these interactive elements so that our users could write their own narratives, using imagineRio as a basemap.
 To address the limitations of scholarly publications, we began experimenting with ESRI map-based storytelling products, which offered ways to incorporate maps, images, and text in an interactive, online publication.
-In 2018, we crafted our first bilingual story map about the remainings of the Carioca aqueduct in Rio (Metcalf 2018).
+In 2018, we crafted our first bilingual story map about the remains of the Carioca aqueduct in Rio (Metcalf 2018).
 After that, through ESRI’s various templates, such as Cascade and Map Journal, we experimented with ways to combine maps, text, and imagery.
 To test these possibilities, we reached out to two senior scholars of Rio de Janeiro, Mary Karasch and Sandra Lauderdale Graham, and proposed the creation of story maps that would weave together their research and imagineRio with the goal of reaching a broader, online audience.

 In the past decade, map-based visual storytelling became an important mode of readership engagement, offering hybrid user experiences with significant impact in fields such as data journalism.
 (Roth 2021, Song, Roth, Houtman, Prestby, Iverson, Gao 2022).
 John Branch’s Snow Fall piece, published by The New York Times in 2012, was particularly impactful in expanding the range of possibilities for web-based multimedia storytelling (Branch 2012).
 The rise of interactive narratives subsequently led to open-source projects that harnessed their integration with maps, such as the Odyssey.js project (CartoDB 2014).
 Often promoted as showcases of mapping companies, most tools rely on a technique known as scrollytelling, in which a webpage animates in reaction to the scrolling of the mouse (Perez 2019,Mapbox 2019,Morini, Thomet 2020).
 In our case, we decided to start exploring ESRI products by relying on an institutional subscription from our university.
 ESRI’s storytelling solutions have been renamed and relaunched as different products many times, with the most recent being the StoryMaps (ESRI 2022).